Welcome to today's edition of the Rush 24-7 podcast.

 And so Kit's job was to say no to all of it.

-Uh and then at a certain point, we would sit down with all the requests and we would go through them.
+And then at a certain point, we would sit down with all the requests and we would go through them.

-And some of them got called back, and Kit was instructed.
+And some of them got called back.

-I want you to ask them this, I want you to find out that.
+I want you to find out that.

 I want you to just dig deep.

-I want you to find who this guy or woman really is, what do they really want?
+I want you to find out who this guy or woman really is.

-I mean, he was he was invaluable in in this.
+I mean, he was invaluable in this.

-I mean, he it was his job to call them back and to scope them out as best he could and come back and give me a report on what they really wanted with this interview.
+I mean, it was his job to call them back and to scope them out as best he could and come back and give me a report on what they really wanted with this interview.

 Was it on the level?